-Because they are “unmanaged,” however—you might say they run on autopilot—ETFs entail lower annual fees than comparable index-based mutual funds, and far lower fees than actively managed mutual funds.
+Many ETFs are “unmanaged,” however—you might say they run on autopilot—and entail lower annual fees than comparable index-based mutual funds, and far lower fees than actively managed mutual funds.
 However, given the expanding universe of specialty, actively managed, and leveraged funds, this is not universal.

 What is an ETF worth in the long term?